 What’s there to do?

 What is there to do in Toronto?
 The question should be what isn’t there to do?
-Whether it be taking in a Blue Jays game, going to the gym, taking in a movie at the Toronto International Film Festival (as an aside, I would like to state that stars leaving events outside of my apartment to screams of paparazzi and fans is not conducive to a good sleep), spending that hard earned salary at the stores on Queen West or Bloor Street, grabbing a drink with friends, or going for a walk along the lake shore — Toronto offers something to do for anyone and everyone.
+Whether it be taking in a Blue Jays game, going to the gym, taking in a movie at the Toronto International Film Festival (as an aside, I would like to state that stars leaving events outside of my apartment to screams of paparazzi and fans is not conducive to good sleep), spending that hard-earned salary at the stores on Queen West or Bloor Street, grabbing a drink with friends, or going for a walk along the lakeshore — Toronto offers something to do for anyone and everyone.
 Personally, I have made it my mission to visit as many food trucks in Toronto that my wallet, and waistline, will allow.

 The other day a lawyer stopped by to ask how we were all doing and spoke of the importance of taking time away from the office to enjoy life.
 In fact, many of the lawyers at MB speak of the need to balance both your work and your life.
 After my short time here, I would wholeheartedly agree with their sentiments.
-There is always a time to do work, but as Jack said in the Shining, “all work and no play makes an articling student a dull person.”
-Or something like that anyways.
+There is always a time to do work, but as Jack said in The Shining, “all work and no play makes an articling student a dull person.”
+Or something like that anyway.